Pathwidth, trees, and random embeddings: Introduction

 We remark that Theorem \ref{thm:pw} implies a polynomial-time $O(1)$-approximation algorithm for the general Sparsest Cut problem on graphs of bounded pathwidth.
-Recently, a more general $O(1)$-approximation algorithm for graphs of bounded treewidth has been obtained by Chlamtac, Krauthgamer, and Raghavendra \cite{CKR10}.
+Recently, an $O(1)$-approximation algorithm for graphs of bounded treewidth has been obtained by Chlamtac, Krauthgamer, and Raghavendra \cite{CKR10}.
+We also note that \cite{CKR10} uses a different approach, and does not establish an analogous bound on the multi-commodity max-flow/min-cut gap for graphs of bounded treewidth (which remains an important open problem).